ml6team/fondant/docs/components/custom_component.md

 ## Requirements.txt

 A `requirements.txt` file lists the Python dependencies of the component.
-Note that any Fondant component will always have `Fondant` as the minimum requirement.
+Note that any Fondant component will always have `Fondant[component]` as the minimum requirement.
 It's important to also pin the version of each dependency to make sure the component remains working as expected.
 Below is an example of a component that relies on several Python libraries such as Pillow, PyTorch and Transformers.

 ```
-fondant
+fondant[component]
 Pillow==10.0.1
 torch==2.0.1
 transformers==4.29.2
 ```

 Refer to this [section](publishing_components.md) to find out how to build and publish your components to use them in your own pipelines.